Need help finding a recipe?

 • Place in the refrigerator for a few hours to firm up before slicing and serving.

-Irish whiskey tart topped with coconut whipped cream and chocolate shavings.
+Tart topped with coconut whipped cream and chocolate shavings.

-• I don’t have a 14 x 4 inch rectangular tart pan.
-Is there another size I can use?
 If you don’t have this size pan, you can use an 8-inch square tart pan and cut the dessert into bars.
 Just make sure you’re using a tart pan as it makes it easier to remove the tart and cut into slices or bars.

-• Can this tart be made in advance?
 I like to make this one a few hours in advance so it has a chance to firm up in the refrigerator before serving.
 I think this tart is best enjoyed the day it’s made, but you can make the crust a day in advance, let it cool and cover it with plastic wrap.
 Then, the day of, just make the other layers and assemble the tart.

-• How do you store leftovers?
 While this dessert is best enjoyed the day it’s made, leftovers are still good for up to two days after.
 Just store any leftover slices in an airtight container in the refrigerator.

 • To blend up the chocolate filling, you can use an electric stand or handheld mixer, a blender or a food processor.
 Whatever you use, just make sure it’s powerful enough to whip together the ingredients into a smooth and creamy texture.
+Don’t worry if there are still little flecks of avocado in the chocolate filling.
+It doesn’t affect the taste.

 • If you’re using a mixer, you should start the mixer on low speed and work your way up to a high speed.
 This will minimize the amount of cocoa dust.
 You can also add the cocoa a little bit at a time.